 Training for US Navy SEALs Team Six also known as DEVGRU began following the national security meeting held on March 22nd, 2011.
 Special training facilities resembling the Bin Laden’s compound were set up on both coasts.
 In April 2011 the plans progressed and the Navy SEAL teams began specific training using various tactical approaches on a replica of the Waziristan Mansion compound.
 Some security sources reported US Navy SEALs made two initial practice runs – one on April 7th and one on April 13th2011.

 On May 1, 2011, the US Navy SEALs DEVGRU team made a world’s headlines.
-After they landed in the compounds backyard, Navy SEALs used explosives to breach the walls of the compound and proceeded to attack its structures.
+After they landed in the backyard of the compound, Navy SEALs used explosives to breach the walls of the compound and proceeded to attack its structures.
 Despite receiving open fire, they were able to neutralize the guards and then proceeded in clearing buildings throughout the compound.
 Bin Laden’s couriers on the first floor were killed and additional personnel and women and children encountered on the second and third floors were captured and secured in place with zip ties.
 Once the raid was over, they were moved outside.

 The team located and confronted Osama bin Laden on the third floor.
 The Offical statement claims that Bin Laden resisted and posed a threat for a US Navy SEALs Team Six and they had no choice but to kill him.
 As a result, the US Navy SEAL Team 6 mission – Operation Neptune Spear – ultimately led to the killing of Osama bin Laden.